manasa7958/Projects/ps3b/Readme-ps3.md

 Part a: I added a background image to the SFML window.
 I also made sure to dynamically scale the background.
 I downloaded a jpg image from the internet that I thought would be appropriate as a background for the planets and then wrote the code for it in my Universe.cpp file.
 Most of the code remained rather basic I just had to put in effort into scaling of the photo because initially it only covered a bit of the window.

 ### Changes
-Whenr edoing my ps3b project I worked on step function within the Universe file.
+When redoing my ps3b project I worked on step function within the Universe file.
 I ended up scrapping all of my code and trying to rebuild it from scratch because none of the changes I made to the code seemed to be working.
 Most of my edits in Universe files included the created of a shared pointer for Sprites.
 This radically changed my code and made it a lot more efficient.
 I also edited my step and draw functions within the Universe file to correctly calculate the movement.
 Earlier despite being able to score well on the autograder I was not able to actually simulate movement on the window but now my planets revolve around the sun in the correct manner.
 I had to create several different versions of the step function before I finally succeeded I had a lot of trouble calculating the force and ensuring that the planets move counterclockwise.

 In addition to changes in the code, I also edited my Readme file, as I had previously not added explanation for part b of my project during my submission.

 ## Acknowledgements